- Scientific name : Ferula gummosa Boiss

 - Prevent livestock from entering the farm to graze crop residues.

-Asafoetida is a resin (gum) that is obtained from the exudation of rhizomes (underground stems) and roots of Anjodan plant (Angdan).
-For this reason, it is also called Anjudan gum.
-Anjodan plant is native to the eastern and southern regions of Iran and western Afghanistan.
+Asafoetida is a resin ( asafoetida gum ) that is obtained from the exudation of rhizomes (underground stems) and roots of Anjdan plant ( Angdan ).
+For this reason, it is also called Anjdan gum.
+Anjdan plant is native to the eastern and southern regions of Iran and western Afghanistan.

-There are two types of sweet and sour .
+There are two types of sweet and bitter .
 The leachate is brown in color, in the form of a semi-solid, reddish-brown mass that hardens on drying.